Stove Help & Advice Home

 On our website we show, where possible the maximum heat output of the stoves (displayed as 'Heat Output'), with the nominal heat output shown separately (displayed as 'Nominal heat output').
 The maximum heat output allows you to choose the correct size of stove for your room as well as letting you compare different makes of stove with each other.
-You can pretty much ignore the nominal heat output we only list it because it is the "Standard" measure of heat output in the UK and EU.
+The output listed as the nominal heat output is the nominal output as stated by manufacturer.
+The lab tests confirm that this output is possible and the efficiency at which the stove runs at this output.

 What is the heat output of a stove?